Intuition (Jamie Foxx album)

-Intuition is the third studio album by American R&B singer Jamie Foxx.
+Intuition is the third studio album by American R&B singer and actor Jamie Foxx.
 It was released on December 16, 2008, by J Records.

 The album features several guest artists, including T.I., Lil Wayne, Ne-Yo, Kanye West, Fabolous, T-Pain, The-Dream, Lil' Kim, Timbaland and Marsha Ambrosius.
-The album debuted at number three US Billboard 200 chart, selling 265,000 copies in the first week.
+The album debuted at number three on the US Billboard 200 chart, selling 265,000 copies in the first week.
 The album was certified platinum by the Recording Industry Association of America (RIAA).